Aircraft Fuel Injection/ EFI

 A. SDS does not offer redundancy in the aviation systems that we offer.
 Our thought is that the extra wires and switchgear required to isolate all potential faults makes it more likely to have a failure of both systems.
 On twin plug engines, it is posible to retain one mag and add a fuel nozzle into the plenum as a backup.
-For pilots who are not comfortable with this idea, there are other systems to choose from on the market which might better suit your needs- including magnetos and carburetors.
+For pilots who are not comfortable with this idea, we can offer dual ECUs.

 Q. Are the aviation units any different from the automotive ones?

 A. SDS was conceived as an automotive system so most of the components are identical.
 The advantage of this compared to units developed specifically for aviation is that we have accumulated several million hours of operation due to the greater numbers in automotive service where conditions are usually more severe.
-Hardware differences would be things like the Hall Effect sensors used on aviation systems comply to a higher temperature spec than the automotive ones and the aviation programmer is different to be able to be panel mounted.
+Hardware differences would be things like the aviation programmer is different to be able to be panel mounted.
 Minor software differences include MAP calibration in inches of Mercury absolute and special programmed defaults to help minimize the effects of sensor failures.

 Q. What use is the mixture knob on an automatic aviation system?